 The Dark Room is a film and animation preview engine for Cinema4D.
 I designed it to help with story-boarding and previsualisation of live composites and character animation.

 The idea stemmed from the need to find a better way to preview motion capture animation on top of tracked images.
 While there are ways to circumvent this (such as adding background image plates to your 3D scene, or rendering out hardware animation versions and compositing them in another application), I found them to be somewhat hacks, a little cumbersome, and I felt a better solution could be made.

 And this is how The Dark Room first came to light.
-A simple 2D drawing program that took the 3D viewport draw of the animation and put it over the film composite.
-The project has evolved since it’s early inception with new tools, but it’s general purpose is still based on it’s original roots.
+A simple 2D drawing program that took the 3D viewport draw of the animation and put it over the film camera images.
+The project has evolved over time with new tools and functionality, but it's general purpose is still based on it's original roots.

 You can find a history of posts on this project and read up on it's current state of development, in the links below.